CPS: Comparative Political Studies, Vol. 46, #2, 2012

 Eun-su Cho.
 Repentance as a Bodhisattva practice: Wonhyo on guilt and moral responsibility.

 Duck-Joo Kwak and Hye-chong Han.
-The issue of determinism and freedom as an existential question: A case in the Bhagavad Gita
+The issue of determinism and freedom as an existential question: A case in the Bhagavad Gita.

 Mark Siderits.
 Buddhist paleocompatibilism.